How to fix “No SIM Card Detected” on Samsung Galaxy devices

 Inspect and reinsert the SIM card

-- Turn off your device by pressing Volume down + Power, then tap Power off.
+Step 1.
+Turn off your device using Volume down + Power, then tap Power off

-- Remove the SIM card from the tray and check for scratches, stains, or damage.
+Step 2.
+Remove the SIM card and check for damage or dirt

-- Clean the SIM card and tray with a soft, dry cloth.
+Step 3.
+Clean the SIM card and tray with a soft, dry cloth

-- Turn your device back on and check if the error is resolved.
+Step 5.
+Turn on your device and check if the issue is resolved

 Reset mobile network settings